a-hansen/aon/README.md

 Aon is:

 * Another JSON-like object notation.
-* A streaming parser generator for the JSON and Aon formats.
+* A streaming parser generator for the Aon, JSON and MsgPack formats.
 * An [API](#java-library) like JSONObject for dealing with data in memory.

 The Aon format is like JSON except is it more compact, has more data